U.S. Syria strategy falters with collapse of rebel group

 Another rebel said Hazzm had been "built" for the U.S.-led effort to control the flow of aid into northern Syria.

-Hazzm leaders complained the U.S. programme, which included weapons and some salaries for fighters, would make little difference in their fight against both the army and jihadists.
+Hazzm leaders complained the U.S. program, which included weapons and some salaries for fighters, would make little difference in their fight against both the army and jihadists.

 In October and November, Nusra took over Idlib, once a stronghold of more secular rebels, annihilating another once powerful brigade which previously received U.S. aid, the Syrian Revolutionaries Front, and forcing its leader Jamal Maarouf into hiding in Turkey.